c11z/resume/resume.md

 Lexity was a startup that built applications for small and medium sized ecommerce merchants.
 Our key products included: algorithmic bidding for comparison shopping advertising, retargeting, and a sophisticated roi tracking system.
 I was the...

 * Largest contributer and maintainer of the Channelmanager component.
-* Channelmanager extracted and normalized product and order information from popular ecommerce platforms on the behalf of merchants.
+* Channelmanager extracted and normalized product and order information from popular ecommerce platforms.
 * Integrated with 12 ecommerce platforms; including Shopify, Bigcommerce, Magento, Volusion, Ebay and Etsy.

 ### Skills